FreePalestine1948/Boycott/README.md

 * [FOA](https://www.foa.org.uk/): Anti-apartheid organisation in the UK, led by volunteers and based on international law and UN resolutions.
 * [Boycat](https://www.boycat.io/)
 * [The official links for No Thanks App](https://linktr.ee/Nothanksboycott)
+* [USACBI](https://usacbi.org/): This is a US campaign focused on a boycott of Israeli academic and cultural institutions, responding to the call of Palestinian civil society to join the Boycott, Divestment, and Sanctions movement against Israel.

 ### Tech israeli networks and organizations leaders and investors